Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/beyond_basics/events.md

 ---
 uid: beyond_basics_events
-title: DSharpPlus Events
+title: DisCatSharp Events
 ---

 # Consuming Events
-DSharpPlus makes use of *asynchronous events* which will execute each handler asynchronously in sequential order.
+DisCatSharp makes use of *asynchronous events* which will execute each handler asynchronously in sequential order.
 This event system will require event handlers have a `Task` return type and take two parameters.

 The first parameter will contain an instance of the object which fired the event.<br/>